sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

 ### Remove hard-coded cart
 One more thing.
-Remember we hard-coded a default cart so you could see data in your cart?
+Remember you hard-coded a default cart so you could see data in your cart?

-Well, we want to remove that so you can have your own cart.
+Well, you want to remove that so you can have your own cart.

 1. Toggle back to **Variables**.